 Acrylic chairs can have a striking, transparent appearance, however the same chemical properties that allow light to shine through the material unhindered also make it brittle and likely to snap rather than flex under pressure, creating in this case an unfortunate trade-off between form and function.

 Composite Chairs look good and are very functional, being able to combine the best properties of their constituent materials.
 A wooden seat mounted on a metal frame, for example, can offer the warmth and relative comfort of wood while retaining the lower cost and high durability of metal.
 Composite designs are becoming more affordable thanks to advances in industrial manufacturing, making this trend likely to remain strong for the foreseeable future.

-Maintenance can be time consuming if you choose the wrong chair.
+Maintenance can be time consuming if you choose the restaurant furniture.
 Don't take this concern too lightly – avoidable maintenance can be a major unforeseen waste of money and manpower.

 Don't choose a hard-to-clean fabric.
 Permeable fabrics are not the ideal choice for an environment where open containers of stain-happy food and drink are in abundance – a single upset wine glass or bowl of curry might result in unsightly and unhygienic stains that are expensive, difficult, or time-consuming to remove.

 PVC is the best upholstered material for a food and beverage environment, as it is resistant to spills and stains, returning to a state as good as new after being wiped with a damp cloth.
 Hard seats are just as good for cleaning, but may not be the most comfortable to sit on for extended periods of time.

 Seats with weaving are not advisable.
 Food particles and dirt can get trapped easily, and woven surfaces only require a single point of failure to come undone - once a cord end is freed, it can be subjected to further tugging and pulling in the process of use, and soon the entire weaving can come loose.